 You can check the spelling of English language words in NetObjects Fusion.
 You can add words to a personal dictionary so they will no longer be flagged as misspelled.
 Your personal dictionary is a simple text file, so you can use any text editor to add or delete words.
-The spelling checker checks one page at a time.
+You can check spelling throughout an entire site, on selected pages, or on a single page.